 #1: A Good App Doesn’t Need UA

-Have you ever written an email, read it several times, and then caught a mistake just after you send it?
-Most of us have and making mistakes is human nature.
+Have you ever written an email, read it several times, and then caught a mistake just after you sent it?
+Most of us have, and making mistakes is human nature.

 This is why you should have a clear plan for user acquisition and be well-prepared for the competition.
 Even if your app is flawless, which is not an easy task, you still need to be discovered by players.
 For this reason, you should spend time, effort, and money on a proper user acquisition strategy.

 #2: An Abundance of App Installs = No Need For UA

 The phrase “user acquisition” is self-explanatory – gaining more users.
 However, you need continued users that help you increase your revenue and maintain ROI-positivity.

 Reaching more people and having them download your app is great, but you should consider other metrics depending on your monetisation model.
 In some of the CPA campaigns, you may have thousands of installs without users completing a single action.
 Or user retention is low, and players quickly remove your app from their devices.
 According to Appsflyer, the overall app uninstall rate after 30 days is 28%.
 Hence why, it’s important to keep the users that already have given you a chance and downloaded your app.